foliant-docs/docs/src/config.md

 **The order matters**

-The order, in which the preprocessors are defined in the list, is the order they are run during build.
+The order, in which the preprocessors are defined in the list, is the order they are run during the build.
 For example, if you are using <link src="preprocessors/includes.md">Includes preprocessor</link> to get source code for a PlantUML scheme like this:

 ```html
 <plantuml>